DebugBundle

 Transport Resolution

-The relay path is preferred because it avoids CORS, ad-blocker interference, and content security policy issues.
+The same-origin relay path is preferred because it avoids CORS, ad-blocker interference, and content security policy issues.
+Cross-origin relay works when the relay route answers CORS preflight and the relay handler is configured with explicit allowed origins.

 Breadcrumbs are a chronological trail of user actions and system events leading up to an error.
 They attach automatically to every captured exception.